Menu Close

 By 2020, Manna Market found a new home at Substance Church in Spring Lake Park.
 Though not an official ministry of the church, Substance Church has become one of the main in-kind supporters, playing an invaluable role in Manna Market’s achievements.
 Their support, along with the dedication of countless volunteers and community members, has allowed Manna Market to distribute over three million pounds of food annually.

 This journey, sparked by an accidental beginning, has grown into a powerful movement of faith, community support, and environmental advocacy.
 Manna Market stands as a testament to what can be achieved when we listen to the call to serve others and steward the Earth’s resources wisely.
-It’s a story of unexpected success, profound community impact, and the power of a shared mission to create a healthier, more sustainable world.
+It’s a story of unexpected success, profound community impact, and the power of a shared mission to create a healthier, more sustainable word

 I’d like to say I started it, but I’m not smart enough.
 I think God had it planned all along, and I was just obedient.”

-Forrest Gregory,
+Forrest Gregory